The Ultimate Multnomah Falls Guide

 We discovered, however, that depending what time of year you go, it isn’t as simple as just, ‘showing up’.
 You will have a few things to iron out before going.

 So what do you need to know before going?
 Will you need a permit?
 Is there an admission fee?
 How do you get there?
 We cover all of that and more below.
-(Updated January 22nd, 2024.)
+(Updated for 2025.)

 *A big fire ripped through this area a few years ago and severely damaged many trails.
 Some have been repaired and reopened, but others remain closed.
 For up-to-date information on trail closures and what’s open, refer to the website, “Ready Set Gorge”.